ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 Exactly.

 1:26:49 _Daniel:_
-Very.
+Very cool.

 1:26:50 _Nao:_
 IIT predicts that the intelligence and the consciousness – qualia - is completely dissociable.
-And that leads to the commentary about large language model.
+And that leads to the commentary about large language model, probably, right.
-Probably right.
-Large language model is probably structurally built to be very simple, almost like probably Cerebellum in the human brain, which accounts roughly like 80% of our neurons in the brain.
+Large language model is probably structurally built to be very simple, almost like probably cerebellum in the human brain, which accounts roughly like 80% of our neurons in the brain.
 Out of ten to the eleven neurons in the brain, 80% are in the cerebellum.
 But even if you remove it or lose it or are born without it, it seems consciousness is not that different.
 And the simple kind of prediction that cerebellum is doing, maybe something similar to the large neural[?] model is doing.
 It's very modular, it's parallel, it's not integrated, does a lot of intelligent things, but nothing to do with the consciousness.